kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(b\) Unless otherwise authorized by the FAA, the applicant or holder—

-\(1\) May not present any article to the FAA for an inspection or test unless compliance with §21.303(b)(2) through (4) has been shown for that article; and
+\(1\) May not present any article to the FAA for an inspection or test unless compliance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.303   Application.|§21.303]](b)(2) through (4) has been shown for that article; and

-\(2\) May not make any change to an article between the time that compliance with §21.303(b)(2) through (4) is shown for that article and the time that the article is presented to the FAA for the inspection or test.
+\(2\) May not make any change to an article between the time that compliance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.303   Application.|§21.303]](b)(2) through (4) is shown for that article and the time that the article is presented to the FAA for the inspection or test.

 ### §21.311   Issuance.